AnnabelleGillet/Tucker-experiments/README.md

 # Experiments on the Tucker decomposition

-This repository gathers some experiments showing the capabilities of the Tucker decomposition for data analysis.
+This repository gathers several experiments showing the capabilities of the Tucker decomposition for data analysis.
 Two major algorithms are studied, the Higher-Order Orthogonal Iteration (HOOI) and the Hierarchical Alternating Least Squares (HALS-NTD).

 ## Dependencies